 The following performance information indicates some of the risks of investing in the Fund.
-The bar chart shows the Dividend Performers Predecessor Fund's (defined below) performance for calendar years ended December 31.
-The table illustrates how the Dividend Performers Predecessor Fund's average annual returns for the 1-year and since inception periods compare with those of a broad measure of market performance.
-The Dividend Performers Predecessor Fund's past performance, before and after taxes, does not necessarily indicate how the Fund will perform in the future.
+The bar chart shows the Fund's performance for calendar years ended December 31.
+The table illustrates how the Fund's average annual returns for the 1-year, 5-year and since inception periods compare with those of the S&P 500® Index, a broad-based securities market index intended to represent the overall domestic equity market.
+Performance is also shown for the NASDAQ U.S. Broad Dividend Achievers Index, another comparative index that represents the asset classes in which the Fund invests.
+The Fund's past performance, before and after taxes, does not necessarily indicate how the Fund will perform in the future.
 Updated performance information is available on the Fund's website at www.innovativeportfolios.com.

-As a result of a reorganization that occurred on March 7, 2022, the Fund acquired all of the assets and liabilities of the Dividend Performers (the "Dividend Performers Predecessor Fund"), a series of Collaborative Investment Series Trust, an open-end investment company registered under the Investment Company Act of 1940 (the "1940 Act") that has had the same investment objectives and strategies as the Fund since the Dividend Performers Predecessor Fund's inception on December 24, 2018.
+As a result of a reorganization that occurred before the start of business on March 7, 2022, the Fund acquired all of the assets and liabilities of the Dividend Performers (the "Dividend Performers Predecessor Fund"), a series of Collaborative Investment Series Trust, an open-end investment company registered under the Investment Company Act of 1940 (the "1940 Act") that has had the same investment objectives and strategies as the Fund since the Dividend Performers Predecessor Fund's inception on December 24, 2018.
 The Fund assumed the NAV and performance history of the Dividend Performers Predecessor Fund.
 Performance shown in the bar chart and table for periods prior to March 7, 2022 is that of the Dividend Performers Predecessor Fund and is not the performance of the Fund.
 The Fund's objectives, policies, guidelines, and restrictions are in all material respects equivalent to those of the Dividend Performers Predecessor Fund, which was created for reasons entirely unrelated to the establishment of a performance record.